viniciuskneves/articles/prettier-eslint-typescript/README.md

 [warn] Code style issues found in the above file(s).
 Forgot to run Prettier?
 ```

-The file is not valid anymore as it is missing the `;` but ESLint run won't fail, as the Prettier rules have been disabled when running ESLint.
+The file is not valid anymore as it is missing the `;` but the ESLint run won't fail, as the Prettier rules have been disabled when running ESLint.

 One important thing to note here: the order used by `extends`, in the ESLint configuration, matters.
-If we apply the following order we will get an error as AirBnB rules will override Prettier disabled rules when running ESLint:
+If we use the following order we will get an error as AirBnB rules will override Prettier disabled rules when running ESLint:

 ```javascript
 module.exports = {